Anton495/graph-isomorphism/README.md

-⚠️ Coming soon: a major update with architecture improvements and a fast Python + Numba version for large graphs
+⚠️ Coming soon: a major update with architecture improvements and a fast Python + Numba (CSR + njit) version for large graphs, along with large‑scale algorithm testing.

 # Graph Isomorphism